-In considering the above policy issues, and other material considerations the proposed development would comply with the relevant policies and designations of the MLDP 2020.
+In considering the remaining policy issues, and other material considerations the proposed development would comply with the relevant policies and designations of the MLDP 2020.
 The development would contribute to the provision of housing in north east Elgin and would provide a good quality living environment for its occupants.
+While weight it attached notably to the objections relating to developments connection via Chandlers Rise and Pitgaveny Road, the proposed arrangement have been acceptable to the Transportation Manager.